mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 It is unknown whether the Lians will ever reach their utopia but the ongoing attempt shows no signs of abating.
-It stands to reason that their spirit of self- reliance and the effort of generation upon generation to achieve the goal is, in itself, the glue that holds society together.
+It stands to reason that their spirit of self-reliance and the effort of generation upon generation to achieve the goal is, in itself, the glue that holds society together.